 - Organize learning environments designed to meet individual needs

-- Use universal design for learning, accommodations, modifications, and assistive technology to support educational outcomes
+- Use universal design for learning, accommodations, modifications, and assistive technology to support

 For information on undergraduate admission to the University, please click here.